 - ½ tsp Salt

-- 200 grams Cadbury Mini Eggs
+- 2 cups Cadbury Mini Eggs (roughly chopped or crushed)

 Instructions